patalexander/snapshotanalyzer/README.md

 # snapshotanalyzer

-Demo project to manage AWS EC2 instance snapshots
+Project to manage AWS EC2 instance snapshots

 ## About